Esperanza Rising

-Esperanza Rising is a young adult historical fiction novel written by Mexican-American author Pam Muñoz Ryan and released by Scholastic Publishing on 27 March 2000.
-The novel focuses on Esperanza, the only daughter of wealthy Mexican parents, and follows the events that occur after her father's murder.
-Esperanza, her mother, and their former household servants flee to California with no money during the Great Depression, where they find agricultural work that pays very little.
-The book received generally positive reviews from critics, who praised Muñoz Ryan's writing and concluded that it was suitable for classroom discussion.
+Esperanza Rising is a young adult historical fiction novel written by Mexican-American author Pam Muñoz Ryan and released by Scholastic Press on March 27 2000.
+The novel focuses on Esperanza, the only daughter of wealthy Mexican parents Sixto and Ramona, and follows the events that occur after her father's murder.
+Esperanza, her mother, and their former household servants flee to California with no money during the Great Depression, where they find low-paying agricultural work.